Reading Aloud – 10 FAQs

 My child likes those puzzle books but I find them really boring.
 What’s the point of those books?

-I Spy, Spot Seven, Can You See What I See? - type books help your child to notice small details and will also introduce new vocabulary.
-Enjoy in moderation.
+I Spy, Spot Seven, Can You See What I See? are all books that help your child to notice small details and will also introduce new vocabulary.
+Enjoy these books in moderation.

 Some of these fairy tales can be awfully scary… Is it okay to read them to my child?